AlibabaCloudDocs/ots/intl.en-US/Compute-Analysis/Spark/SparkSQL/Overview.md

 In addition to basic features, Tablestore Spark connector provides the following core features for batch computing:

 * Index selection: An appropriate index determines the efficiency of data queries.
-Spark can select an index that best matches filter conditions to increase the query efficiency.
+You can select an index that best matches filter conditions to increase the query efficiency.
 Tablestore allows you to choose between global secondary index and search index.

+  **Note**

+  For more information about global secondary index and search index, see [Reveal of the storage technologies for large amounts of structured data: Tablestore storage and index engines](https://developer.aliyun.com/article/710400).

-* Partition pruning: This feature allows you to filter unnecessary splits in advance by using fine-grained configurations based on filter conditions, which reduces the amount of data sent of the server.
+* Partition pruning: This feature allows you to filter unnecessary splits in advance by using fine-grained configurations based on filter conditions, which reduces the amount of data sent from the server.

-* Projection column and Filter pushdown: This feature allows you to push down the Projection column and Filter condition to the server, which reduces the amount of data sent of each partition.
+* Projection column and Filter pushdown: This feature allows you to push down the Projection column and Filter condition to the server, which reduces the amount of data sent from each partition.